youssefkilany/VideoSentimentAnalysis/README.md

-### Video Sentiment Analysis
+# Video Sentiment Analysis - [WIP]

-Video Sentiment Analysis - Emotion and Sentiment Classification
+This is a Multimodal model that detects Emotion and Sentiment Classification in videos.